jinalshah/devops-images/README.md

 ## License

 This project is open source.
-See repository for license details.
+See repository for licence details.

 ## Related Projects